FDW-HK/euclidean-decomposition/docs/notes.md

   </p>
 </object>

-## Explorations
+# Explorations

 #### Throughout, these parallels are structural analogies only; no physical identification is intended.
 #### Aanalogy, not assertion.

-*146 structural parallels to physics, astronomy, computaiton and other sciences in arithmetic:*
+## 146 structural parallels to physics, astronomy, computaiton and other sciences in arithmetic.
 <object
   data="notes/146_Structural_Parallels_to_Physics_Astronomy_Computation_and_other_Sciences_in_Arithmetic.pdf"
   type="application/pdf"